The Dubin Clinic | Los Angeles, CA

 Other areas where we have quite a few reports but no systematic review are for strokes, which are a form of traumatic brain injury.
 We think this may become one of the biggest areas of use for Direct Neurofeedback.

 The applicability of Direct Neurofeedback is very broad.
-It includes the military (for both TBI and PTSD), schools, addiction centers, stroke and rehab centers and so on.
-Nearly everyone either has or knows someone who has anxiety, depression, addiction, OCD, autism, traumatic brain injury or chronic pain.
+It includes the military (for both TBI and PTSD), schools, stroke and rehab centers and so on.
+Nearly everyone either has or knows someone who has anxiety, depression, OCD, autism, traumatic brain injury or chronic pain.
 As one of my colleagues said, the only person who might not benefit from Direct Neurofeedback is the Dalai Lama.